kuma-gee/godot-css-theme/FEATURES.md

 ## Classes

+Note: currently only works using the command cli (see issue #6)

 You can use classes in the css files but they need to be associated with a `node_type` (e.g `Button.cool-button`).
 They cannot be used standalone.
 Classes will be grouped together and will be generated as a separate theme.